 Problem Cause Fix Avatar has missing textures.
 Avatar file was an FBX without embedded textures, or an OBJ, DAE, or glTF file.
 Copy image and mesh data files from original avatar location to target avatar location under %APPDATA%/Pathfinder/models.
 Some or all of occupant avatar body parts do not move during animations.
 The file might not be rigged or might not follow common joint naming conventions.
 If the file is not rigged, there is currently no fix.
 If it is rigged, however, apply a joint name map in the avatar's JSON file as described in Section B.3.3.
 Avatar is facing the wrong direction.
 Avatar in originating file was not facing the front.
 Apply a mesh::transform::rotate transform in the avatar's JSON file as described in Section B.1.
 Avatar is too big/too small.
 Avatar was not modeled with realistic units or the units were wrong/unspecified in the avatar file.
 Adjust the mesh::transform::scale factor in the avatar's JSON file as described in Section B.1.
 Avatar is offset from the actual occupant location.
 Avatar was not located at the origin in the source avatar file with feet on the ground.
 Apply a mesh::transform::offset transform in the avatar's JSON file as described in Section B.1.

-Problem Cause Fix Avatar appears to slide/skate when walking.
+Avatar appears to slide/skate when walking.
 Avatar has different proportions than those assumed by the importer.
 Override Pathfinder's provided move animation in the avatar's JSON file and adjust the move_clip::naturalSpeed property as described in Section B.1.
-Other Avatar type is unsupported by Pathfinder.
-Contact support@thunderheadeng.com to report.